dwsimkins/110-fall2018/README.md

 At least once a week there will be an in-class exercise.
 I will also occasionally assign homework in addition to the exercise.

 ### [Research Paper (20% of final grade)](projects/Paper.md)
-For your research paper, you will need to select a topic related to interactive media, identify or formulate an argument about it, and find (and properly cite) supporting evidence for your argument.
+For your research paper, you will need to select a topic related to interactive media (including but not limited to games), identify or formulate an argument about it, and find (and properly cite) supporting evidence for your argument.

 ### [Web Site (20% of final grade)](projects/Website.md)
 To demonstrate your understand of basic web development, you will create a website that provides access to information related to your paper topic.